goto-bus-stop/split-require/README.md

 And splits off `import()`ed files into their own bundles, that will be dynamically loaded at runtime.
 In this case, a main bundle would be created including `choo`, `choo/html` and the above file, and a second bundle would be created for the `SomeComponent.js` file and its dependencies.

+Note that this isn't 100% spec compliant.
+`import()` is an ES modules feature, not a CommonJS one.
+In CommonJS with this plugin, the exports object is the value of the `module.exports` of the imported module, so it may well be a function or some other non-object value.
+In ES modules, the exports object in `.then()` will always be an object, with a `.default` property for default exports and other properties for named exports.
+You'd never get a function back in `.then()` in native ES modules.

 ## License